run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 ### Quota Over or Under Subscription

-Run:ai provides the ability to block over subscription of quotas by *Projects* or *Departments*.
+Run:ai provides the ability to limit over subscription of quotas by *Projects* or *Departments*.

 Over quota will be limited under the following circumstances: